 You can never know enough.

-What about you: what activities do you like to add in YOUR daily routine?
+What about you: what activities do you like to add to YOUR daily routine?

 Feel free to share your comments and ideas below!